BlueBrain/eFEL/docs/source/eFeatures.rst

 AP_fall_rate
 ~~~~~~~~~~~~

-`SpikeShape`_ : Voltage change rate during the falling phase of the action potential
+`SpikeShape`_ : Voltage change rate during the falling phase of the action potential.
+This feature can used for AP phase analysis.

 - **Required features**: AP_end_indices, peak_indices
 - **Units**: V/s